top of page

 Cost/Stipend: For Program I, information on funding is yet to be updated.
 For Program II, a stipend is provided, and travel and housing expenses are covered.

-Eligibility: Highly motivated students in high school who will be at least 16 years old before the internship begins can apply.
+Eligibility: High school students who will be at least 16 years old before the internship begins can apply.

 Location: Palomar Medical Centers in Escondido, CA (30 minutes away from San Diego) and Poway, CA (25 minutes from San Diego)